akriegman/tonnetz/README.md

 # Tonnetz

-This is an interception tools plugin to turn a keyboard into a midi controller with the layout based on the Tonnetz.
+This is an [Interception Tools](https://gitlab.com/interception/linux/tools) plugin to turn a keyboard into a midi controller with the layout based on the [Tonnetz](https://en.wikipedia.org/wiki/Tonnetz).

 If anyone is interested in getting similar functionality on Windows, I believe it is possible but you have to use both the RawInput API and the Hooks API,